PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 ZODB is an ACID-compliant database [5]:

-- Atomicity requires that each transaction be "all or nothing".
+- Atomicity requires that each transaction be "all or nothing";
-- Consistency ensures that any transaction will bring the database from one valid state to another.
+- Consistency ensures that any transaction will bring the database from one valid state to another;
-- Isolation ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other.
+- Isolation ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other;
 - Durability ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.

 ## ZODB Data Model

-Simple ZODB applications store data as a tree of objects. essentially a tree of dictionaries.
+Simple ZODB applications store data as a tree of objects, essentially a tree of dictionaries.
 More sophisticated applications store Data as a graph of objects.
 Really sophisticated applications can store data as any Python data structure.
 If the data is reachable from the root object it is persistent.
 If not, it is garbage